-Get immediate medical help if you have severe chest pain, particularly if you also have other symptoms, such as coughing up blood, nausea or sweating.
+Get immediate medical help if you have severe chest pain, particularly if you also have other symptoms, such as coughing up blood, feeling sick or sweating.

 Treatment for pleurisy usually involves relieving the pain and, in some cases, treating the underlying cause.